GaloyMoney/proof-of-sats-plugin/README.md

 # galoy-plugin-proof-of-liabilities

-    This repository contains a subgraph to implement proof of liabilities for Galoy.
+This repository contains plugin to implement proof of sats.
 # Installation

 ```js